SUSE-Cloud/suse-cloud-appliances/HOWTO.md

 The root password is `vagrant`, as per [convention](https://docs.vagrantup.com/v2/boxes/base.html).

+## Setting up node aliases

+By default, Crowbar and Chef name nodes according to the MAC address of their primary interface.
+This is not very human-friendly, so Crowbar offers the option of assigning aliases (e.g. `controller1`, `compute1` etc.) to nodes.
+This Vagrant environment provides a simple script to automate that: once you have booted your controller and compute nodes, simply `ssh` to the admin server as per above, and run

+    setup-node-aliases.sh

+After you have done this, the admin server's DNS tables will update, and you will be able to `ssh` conveniently from the admin node to other nodes, e.g.

+    ssh controller1

+etc.

 ## Trying out SUSE Cloud

 If you want to try out the new high availability functionality,